 In the first half of the 20th century, before a vaccine was developed, nearly all children got measles, one of the most infectious viruses.

-Poliomyelitis (often just called polio now) can cause paralysis and is best-known for the iron lungs used to keep children alive during the 1940s-1950s, before vaccines became available.
+Poliomyelitis (often just called polio) can cause paralysis and is best-known for the iron lungs used to keep children alive during the 1940s-1950s, before vaccines became available.

-From 1964–1965 there was a rubella epidemic in the United States which caused 11,000 stillbirths, miscarriages, and abortions, and at least 20,000 deformed babies, which spurred the search for a vaccine.
+From 1964–1965 there was a rubella epidemic in the United States which caused 11,000 stillbirths, miscarriages, and abortions, and at least 20,000 deformed babies, which spurred the development of a vaccine.

 Tetanus is an often fatal disease caused by a toxin produced by the bacterium Clostridium tetani.
 Symptoms of tetanus include muscle stiffness in the jaw, hence its nickname "lockjaw."